Nova Scotia and Cape Breton Island Road Trip

 Check out the video snippets at the track on my YouTube channel!

 Such unexpected pleasures like tripping over this harness race are what make independent travel rewarding and so much fun.
-I’m thankful we have been able to travel independently in many countries, and experience many such unplanned moments.
-I hope we have many more to come!
+I’m thankful we have been able to travel independently in many countries, and experience these kind of unplanned moments.
+I hope we have lots more to come!

 Along the Cabot Trail